-Purpose: Opportunity for volunteer to improve their behavior or performance.
+Purpose: Opportunity for a volunteer to improve their behavior or performance.
 Explanation of problems or issues and clarification of corrective behavior.
-Clarification of expectation and steps to improve or remedy issues.
-Acknowledgement that further corrective actions will be taken up to and including termination, should there be no improvement of policies, procedures, team norms, code of ethics, and organizational values.
+Clarification of expectations and steps to improve or remedy issues.
+Acknowledgment that further corrective actions will be taken up to and including termination, should there be no improvement of policies, procedures, team norms, code of ethics, and organizational values.

-Grounds for immediate termination: There are some actions which by their very nature, will be cause for immediate release of the volunteer from service.
+Grounds for immediate termination: There are some actions which by their very nature, will be cause for the immediate release of the volunteer from service.
 Following are some examples of this type of action:

-Failure to adhere to team norms and HonorHealth values.

-- Verbal or physical abuse and/or inappropriate treatment of patients, staff members, visitors, or volunteers. - Inability to comply with organization values: Innovation, Collaboration, Accountability, Respect and Empathy. - Inability to perform duties. - Breach of confidentiality. - Immoral or indecent conduct. - Alcohol or illegal drug consumption and/or being under the influence while on duty. - Theft or destruction of property, whether belonging to the hospital, a staff member, patient, or visitor.
+- Failure to adhere to team norms and HonorHealth values or service behaviors. - Verbal or physical abuse and/or inappropriate treatment of patients, staff members, visitors, or volunteers. - Inability to perform duties; inability to improve after coaching from staff. - Breach of confidentiality. - Immoral or indecent conduct. - Alcohol or illegal drug consumption and/or being under the influence while on duty. - Theft or destruction of property, whether belonging to the hospital, a staff member, a patient, or a visitor.